VortexisTV/Asus-Zenbook-UX331-Hackintosh/README.md

 ### OpenCore Support
 Added, but trackpad is not working yet.

-DSDT EFI will work but without battery monitoring and Fn Keys.
+OC DSDT folder will work but without battery monitoring and Fn Keys.

 ## Everything that works perfectly at the moment
 Intel Wi-Fi (HeliPort)